lekoala/silverstripe-email-templates/README.md

 This will allow to render html content provided by the Member::SummaryTable method.

+Also watch for nasty ending dots, don't forget to escape if necessary

+    Without this, {$It.Will.Crash}. <-- because of me

 Available config flags:
 - import_framework: should we import base framework templates
 - extra_paths: extra path to look for *Email.ss templates